Last updated: March 23, 2023

-Stand-up paddleboarding is a wonderfully relaxing way to enjoy the water and an amazing workout.
+Stand-up paddleboarding is a wonderfully relaxing way to enjoy the water and a fantastic workout.
 To truly take advantage of this great water sport, you need to own your own paddleboard that you can use whenever you want.

 Enter the inflatable paddleboard, otherwise known as ISUP.
 This innovative product gives you all the benefits of a hard shell paddleboard in a package that can be neatly deflated for easy storage.

-To assist you with this, we have tested and reviewed five of the best inflatable stand-up paddleboards in the Australian market, based on size, materials, weight, thickness, and more.
+To help you find the perfect board, we have tested and reviewed seven of the best inflatable stand-up paddleboards in the Australian market, in different price categories.

 Kings Inflatable SUP